How Fast Is 125cc ATV?

 For example, a 125cc dirt bike Apollo like the Apollo-DB-X18 (4 strokes, single cylinder) maxes out at 45 mph in perfect conditions.
 On the other hand, Coolster’s dirt bike 125cc zooms off at top speeds of between 40-45 mph.
 Remember, this bike has again a single-cylinder, 4-stroke engine.

-This video has been included for its clarification of the topic matter.
+This video has been included to clarify the topic.
 Credit goes to Jay’s So Low It Hertz

 Related Questions